 What is needed for the whole idea to work is a BUFF’s that are good enough to encourage players (who have never limited themselves) to get the rewards they provide.
 BUFFY should be updated with each new content (dungeon, landmass) and provide support for that content.

-A player doesn’t have to limit himself to a medium base to get the BUFF’s from point B (5-8), he can hit point C (9-12) and will have them, but they won’t be that good.
+A player doesn’t have to limit himself to a medium base to get the BUFF’s from point B (5-8), player can hit point C (9-12) and will have one of them, but it won’t be that good.

 Each stage could have more sub-stages, increasing the possible variety.